13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 After all, people are attracted to well-presented food.
 So now that you know how to make all the recipes for Onam sadhya, you might be curious about how it is served.
 Right?

-So let me take you through the quick guide on how to serve Onam Sadhya.
+So let me take you through a quick guide on how to serve Onam Sadhya.

 This covers the direction in which the banana leaf (if you’re using one) should point, the position of each item on the leaf, and the order in which the primary courses should be served.